bryborge/cosmos/aws/modules/s3-bucket-site/README.md

 terragrunt apply
 ```

-You can verify the deployment succeeded and works as expected by copying an `index.html` file to the bucket and
+You can verify the S3 bucket deployment succeeded and works as expected by copying an `index.html` file to the bucket
-navigating to the bucket url in a browser:
+and navigating to the bucket url in a browser:

 ```sh
 mkdir deleteme